TalonFloof/zorroOS/README.md

 ---
 **Although owlOS is capable of running on real hardware, IT IS NOT RECOMMENDED TO USE owlOS AS YOUR DAILY DRIVER.**<br>
-**owlOS is still in early stages of development, backup any important data if you are going to install owlOS on real hardware.**

 ---